 Why is that important to know?
 Well, it's not the most glamorous topic, but knowing what's normal versus abnormal with your pet's bodily functions can help you spot when something's off — like if there's blood in their urine.

 What does blood in a cat’s urine look like?

 The color of a cat’s pee changes depending on how much blood is present.
-For example, Dr. Emily Singler, VMD, Fetch by The Dodo's on-staff veterinarian, shares that it can have a pink or brown hue or you might even see clumps of blood in what otherwise looks like healthy-looking urine.
+For example, Dr. Emily Singler, VMD, Fetch's on-staff veterinarian, shares that it can have a pink or brown hue or you might even see clumps of blood in what otherwise looks like healthy-looking urine.